Kron4ek/wine-portable-executable/README.md

 Root rights are **not required**!

-Make a file executable and the run it.
+Make a file executable and run it.
 For example:

     chmod +x wine-portable-4.19-amd64.sh
     ./wine-portable-4.19-amd64.sh application.exe